 Renters' Rights Bill: changes for private tenants

-The Renters' Rights Act will mean big changes for most private renters.
+The Renters' Rights Act will mean big changes for most private tenants in 2026.

 We will update this page as soon as we know the date.